-Papa John’s announces plan for new headquarters in Atlanta
+Papa John’s announces plan for new hub in Atlanta

 Lynch, who was named CEO of Papa John’s last year, was previously president of Arby’s, which is also headquartered in Atlanta.

-Papa John’s new metro-Atlanta headquarters will house departments including menu innovation, marketing, human resources, communications and development, while IT, supply chain and legal teams will stay in Louisville, the news release says.
-The company is looking at multiple potential locations for the new headquarters around Atlanta and expects to select a site by the end of 2020.
+Papa John’s new metro-Atlanta office will house departments including menu innovation, marketing, human resources, communications and development, while IT, supply chain and legal teams will stay at their Louisville, Kentucky location, the news release says.
+The company is looking at multiple potential locations around Atlanta and expects to select a site by the end of 2020.

 The company has more than 5,300 locations worldwide.

-Note: This story has been corrected to reflect that Papa John’s said that three of its offices will now be considered headquarters.